jubbajubbjubb/scratchpad/deliverable_header_specification/CONTEXT-DESIGN.md

 incompatible with this model.

 ## WHY THE CURRENT SPEC IS INCORRECT

+The current Deliverable Header specification encodes an embedded-header model that is incompatible with the newly explicit artifact ontology.

+Specifically, the specification assumes that:
+- the deliverable header is a block of text embedded within the artifact body,
+- header and body are separated by textual delimiters,
+- and header presence, structure, and association are properties of the artifact content itself.

+Under the clarified model, these assumptions are false.

+Deliverable artifacts are directory-scoped units, and deliverable headers exist as standalone files colocated with, but not contained within, the artifact body.
+As a result, header presence and association are enforced structurally by placement rather than by content.

+Because the current specification defines header structure, boundaries, and placement in terms of embedded content, it cannot correctly describe or govern a system in which:
+- artifacts do not contain headers,
+- header discovery must not require parsing artifact bodies,
+- and a fixed header filename is used.

+This mismatch is ontological rather than stylistic.
+The specification is internally consistent under its original assumptions, but those assumptions no longer hold.

+Any continued use of the embedded-header language risks reintroducing implicit parsing requirements, filename collisions, and ambiguous interpretation when applied to a directory-scoped artifact model.

 ## DESIGN GOALS

+Clarify the ontology of deliverable headers so that the specification correctly describes a directory-scoped artifact model.

+Ensure the Deliverable Header specification explicitly reflects that:
+- deliverable artifacts do not contain headers,
+- deliverable headers exist as standalone structural files,
+- and header association is established through directory co-location.

+Eliminate embedded-header language that implies artifact body parsing, textual header boundaries, or file-scoped artifacts.

+Preserve the existing semantic intent of header fields, including their role as declarative fact surfaces that do not encode authority, lifecycle, ordering, or evaluation.

+Enable deterministic, non-inferential discovery of deliverable headers by tooling and orchestration without inspecting artifact body content.

+Maintain compatibility with artifact-first governance principles, including explicit declaration, mechanical determinism, and loud failure on ambiguity.

+Limit changes strictly to the Deliverable Header specification, avoiding unnecessary impact to naming grammar, invariants, protocols, or enforcement mechanisms.

 ## CONSTRAINTS & NON-GOALS

+This design effort is constrained to modifying the Deliverable Header specification only.

+The following constraints apply:

+- The modification MUST preserve the existing header field set and their semantic intent as declarative fact surfaces.
+- No header field may be repurposed to encode authority, lifecycle, ordering, evaluation, or acceptance.
+- The corrected specification MUST remain compatible with explicit, non-inferential, mechanically enforceable governance principles.
+- The design MUST assume exactly one deliverable header per artifact, named `HEADER.txt`, associated by directory co-location.
+- The design MUST NOT require parsing or inspecting artifact body content to discover header information.

+The following are explicit non-goals of this design pass:

+- Defining or modifying naming grammar beyond what is strictly necessary to describe header structure and association.
+- Defining artifact body file naming rules or constraining artifact body structure.
+- Introducing enforcement mechanisms, tooling behavior, or orchestration logic.
+- Resolving legacy migration strategy beyond acknowledging historical embedded-header artifacts.
+- Modifying invariants, protocols, placement specifications outside the Deliverable Header spec, or repository topology.
+- Optimizing for convenience, ergonomics, or backward compatibility at the expense of structural clarity.

+Any requirement that cannot be expressed within these constraints is out of scope and must be addressed through a separate design pass.

 ## OPEN QUESTIONS